 Mid-spring is the time when the flowers are at their best.
-Banksias, Grevilleas, Hakeas, Myrtles, Kangaroo Paws and a bewildering diversity of orchids, plus many more combine to create a colourful botanical extravaganza.
+Banksias and Grevilleas, Hakeas and myrtles, kangaroo paws, wreath-flowers, trigger flowers and a bewildering diversity of orchids, plus oh so many more, combine to create a colourful floral extravaganza.

-We start and finish in Perth, concentrating on discovering the magnificent array of wildflowers in the state, while also gaining a deeper appreciation and understanding of the wider natural heritage.
-The itinerary will give us plenty of opportunity to see some of the state’s many mammals, reptiles and the chance to catch up with a good number of Western Australia’s endemic birds.
+We start and finish in Perth, concentrating on discovering the magnificent array of wild flowers in the state, while also gaining a deeper appreciation and understanding of the wider natural heritage: the itinerary will give us plenty of opportunity to see mammals, reptiles and the chance to catch up with many of Western Australia’s endemic birds.

 The Perth hinterland is as diverse as it is fascinating.
-From the Darling Ranges we travel north through the Banksia Eucalypt woodlands and mallee shrub and heathlands to Pinnacles National Park.
-Further north lies Kalbarri NP, where a huge variety of wild flowers clothe the plains surrounding the Murchison River gorges.
+From the Darling Ranges we travel north through the Banksia-Eucalypt woodlands and mallee shrub and heathlands to Pinnacles National Park.
+Further north lies Kalbarri National Park, where a huge variety of wild flowers clothe the plains surrounding the Murchison River gorges.

-Passing south through the coastal shrublands, many roads are lined with wildflowers, ablaze with colour.
-In the south west, we visit the famed Karri-Tingle and JarrahMarri forests, walking amidst the canopy of these magnificent tees on a canopy walkway.
-Heading east, coastal cliffs provide great viewing of breeding Southern Right Whales offshore of Fitzgerald River National Park, while in the Stirling Range we will climb onto the summit ridge, with flowers in abundance and lizards much in evidence.
+Passing south from Perth through the coastal shrublands, many roads are lined with wild flowers, ablaze with colour.
+A canopy walkway will take us high into the famed Karri-Tingle and Jarrah-Marri forests.
+Coastal cliffs provide great viewing of breeding Southern Right Whales offshore of Fitzgerald River National Park.
+East lie the Dryandra woodlands home to endangered marsupials, while in the Stirling Range we will climb onto the summit ridge, with flowers in abundance and lizards much in evidence.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.